-Daniel Victor is a social media producer at The New York Times.
-He was the social media editor at ProPublica, a non-profit newsroom focused on investigative journalism.
-Before that he launched a hyperlocal site for Philly.com, the online home of the Philadelphia Inquirer and Daily News.
-He was a community host for TBD, a website/TV station that covered local news and sports in Washington, D.C.
-He also spent four years as a reporter for The (Harrisburg, Pa.)
-Patriot-News, he wrote for the Centre Daily Times while attending Penn State, and enjoyed a summer internship at The Wichita (Kan.)
+That’s probably all you really wanna know.
+But if you’re curious: I was the social media editor at ProPublica, a non-profit newsroom focused on investigative journalism.
+Before that I launched a hyperlocal site for Philly.com and the Philadelphia Inquirer.
+I was a community host for TBD, a website/TV station that covered local news and sports in Washington, D.C.
+I also spent four years as a reporter for The (Harrisburg, Pa.)
+Patriot-News, I wrote for the Centre Daily Times while attending Penn State, and enjoyed a summer internship at The Wichita (Kan.)
 Eagle.

 Sometimes people ask me what I think about things, or say that they like what I think about things, or let me think things on a different website.

 08/28/12: Journalist of the Day: NYT’s Daniel Victor talks about social media

 08/09/12: Daniel Victor found an opportunity in social journalism (audio)